shabir-mp/WiFi-Password-Cracker/README.md

 5. The script will display the WiFi names and their corresponding passwords.

 ## Code Explanations
-Certainly!
-Here's a detailed description of the provided code in English:

 ### Importing the Required Module
 ```python